hamlet-io/docs/docs/how-to/define/navigate-the-cmdb/tenant.md

 }
 ```

-This file simply provides us with a best-practice location to store any IPAddressGroups that would be of interest across our Tenancy.
-A Tenant might for instance wish to define separate groups for different offices, and ensure that any Account or Product that uses it always reflects the latest details.
+This file simply provides us with a best practice location to store any `IPAddressGroups` that would be of interest across our tenancy.
+For instance, a tenant might wish to define separate groups for different offices and ensure that any account or product that uses it always reflects the latest details.

-With our Tenant setup and reviewed, lets create an Account that belongs to it.
+With our tenant set up and reviewed, let's create an account that belongs to it.